 Burch-Brown is also a photographer and video artist.
-Her book of photographs Trailers— with accompanying text by poet David Rigsbee—was published by the University Press of Virginia in 1996.
-Her videos include It’s Reigning Queens in Appalachia, (2005) part of an oral history project about a working class gay bar in the heart of West Virginia’s coal country that is now in the permanent collection of the Smithsonian Museum of American History; Waiting Children, 2009, a story about adopting foster children, which was commissioned by DePaul Family Services (a statewide social services organization); and Pralines, 2005, a three and a half minute wallop in which she comes to terms with her family’s historical involvement with the Ku Klux Klan.
+Her book of photographs Trailers—with accompanying text by poet David Rigsbee—was published by the University Press of Virginia in 1996.
+Her videos include It’s Reigning Queens in Appalachia, (2005) part of an oral history project about a working class gay bar in the heart of West Virginia’s coal country that is now in the permanent collection of the Smithsonian Museum of American History; Waiting Children, 2009, a story about adopting foster children, which was commissioned by DePaul Family Services and Pralines, 2005, a three and a half minute wallop in which she comes to terms with her family’s historical involvement with the Ku Klux Klan.

 Back in her studio, Burch-Brown points to a large-scale abstract drawing hanging high up on the wall, an early example of her work, it’s a tour de force of the medium.
 Precisely rendered, dense and delicate lines define the different tonal values that cover the expanse, producing a visual weight that’s more akin to painting than drawing.
 It’s cerebral, austere and striking.
 Another series, which hangs throughout her house, goes off on a completely different tangent.
 Grounded in the past and dealing with the sensual world of myth and story, it’s an homage to the Northern Renaissance tradition, evoking such artists as Lucas Cranach and Albrecht Dürer though the narrative themes are decidedly contemporary.
 These are delightful works that intentionally employ an archaic mode of representation and use stylized figures and settings.
-I am impressed at the ease with which Burch-Brown seems to shift gears between such disparate directions and her ability to excel in either case.
+Burch-Brown seems to shift gears between such disparate directions with ease, excelling in either case.

 Burch-Brown maintains that drawing is at the heart of the creative process even as she has redirected her focus in recent years to the realm of new media.
 Drawing, she says, is immediate, physical, experiential—a repetitive, Zen-like pursuit that taps into the subconscious.
 "I have made all kinds of drawings, but what I like best is to draw in a process that engages me in a meditative zone and that paradoxically also has a very significant element of physicality—sheer endurance is an essential ingredient."
 She practices and teaches something she calls “Deep Doodling,” a unique approach to drawing that is both subversive and playful; you can see how it would have enormous appeal to students.
 "There are two ‘rules’ to Deep Doodling,” says Burch-Brown.
 “The first is to pick up a drawing tool without thinking about it and start making marks on a surface.
 The second rule is that the instant you get bored, you throw your tool across the room, pick up something else and keep right on marking.
 You move constantly back and forth between these two simple rules.
 The very fact that you have to pay attention to whether you are bored often has the effect of making you more engaged in what you are doing.
 The marks that accumulate in your drawing eventually work themselves out, or not!
 I use this strategy with students in a playful way to help them connect with their own physical freedom in mark-making.
 The visual results are un-forced and genuinely exploratory, often leading to sustained and multi-layered work."